 My life doesn´t feel crooked.
 But there is always another road to take.
 I am currently experiencing the effect of changing the goods I am surrounded by.
-Even though I already knew it, the enormous meaning it has for my self-esteem, my being, my experience of time, presence, and priorities is overwhelming.
+Even though I already knew it, it has enormous meaning for my self-esteem, my being, and my experience of time, presence, and priorities is overwhelming.

-The affect our material surroundings has on our being
+The effect our material surroundings has on our being

 Actant model, feng shui & Karen Kingston

-This jargon is, among other things, written as an actant model (which I don’t really think is comprehensive, I just want to underline that it exists).
-The act of throwing out excess junk is praised in thousands of alternative literature publications (my personal favorite is Karen Kingston’s: Clean up your mess.
-The modern version is The Minimalists, which can find through TEDtalk).
+This jargon is, among other things, written as an actant model (which I don’t really think is comprehensive, I want to underline that it exists).
+Throwing out excess junk is praised in thousands of alternative literature publications (my favorite is Karen Kingston’s: Clean up your Mess.
+The modern version is The Minimalists, which can be found through the TED talks in the bottom of this post).
 We haven’t even begun to talk about feng shui yet.
 We did not even need to.
-We can be western and follow our inner feelings.
+We can be Western and follow our inner feelings.
 I often write about this, and that can in itself be a clear picture or sign of how much it really means.
 Personally, I have really missed documenting how you can make this journey as a family in cooperation with others.